shipuicom/core/README.md

 ### Nice to haves for v1 beta

 - [ ] spk-select feature: add support for custom filter predicates on inlineSearch
+- [ ] spk-popover should have a pos center feature for the dropdown

 ### Features after v1 release